That Software Guy, Inc.'s Logo

 Add-Ons:

-Here is a sample of the Big Spender Discount promotional page, which is described in this tip.
+Here is a sample of the Big Spender Discount promotional page, which is available for download here.

 You can display your promotions on the shopping cart page and the checkout shipping page using Big Upsell.